FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/intro/assembly-preparation.md

 include callout.html
 type="success"
 title="We'll make it right"
-content="If anything is missing or damaged from your box of components, let us know right away at [support@farmbot.io](mailto:support@farmbot.io).
+content="If anything is missing or damaged from your box of components, let us know right away at [support@farm.bot](mailto:support@farm.bot).
 We'll ship out replacement parts as soon as we can."
 %}